sriharinagarajan/Data_Exploration_Modeling_Case/README.md

-# Coding Assessment results - Srihari Nagarajan
+# Coding Explained - Srihari Nagarajan

-This document explains steps followed in completing the coding assessment.
+This document explains steps followed in completing the code.

 **Part I:**
  1. Input data used - *patients.csv*